tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 --------------------------------------------------------

-The Trading Strategy framework offers a Python "lego blocks" that allows you to easily put together a strategy without need to develop the software plumbinb yourself.
+The Trading Strategy framework offers a Python "lego blocks" that allows you to easily put together a strategy without need to develop the software plumbing yourself.

-For a develop, this is seen as a high-level Python classes and objects.
+For a developer, this is seen as a high-level Python classes and objects.

 - `decide_trades()` and `create_trading_universe()` are interface functions that the strategy developer fills in